 Reporting on Progress

-Our packaging mix in 2016 consisted of plastic PET bottles (68 percent), aluminum and steel (14 percent), refillable glass (9 percent), refillable PET (7 percent), and non-refillable glass (2 percent).
-Our bottles and cans, made of PET, glass and aluminum packaging, are 100 percent recyclable.
+Our packaging mix in 2016 consisted of plastic PET bottles (59 percent), aluminum and steel (12 percent), refillable glass (8 percent), refillable PET (6 percent), and non-refillable glass (1 percent).
+The great majority of our predominant packages (bottles, cans – PET, aluminum/steel and glass) are 100% recyclable.

 In 2016, we refilled or helped to recover and recycle bottles and cans equivalent to nearly 60 percent (as estimated) of those that we introduced into the marketplace that year through the sale of our products—59 percent to developed markets and 60 percent to developing markets.
 We’re proud that in Western Europe, we refilled or supported the recovery and recycling of 75 percent of bottles and cans equivalent to what we introduced in 2016.

-Coca-Cola was one of the first beverage companies to introduce recycled PET (rPET) into a beverage package in 1991 and we continue to increase the use of rPET in countries where feasible and permitted, with active use in 44 countries of the more than 200 where we operate.
+Coca-Cola was one of the first beverage companies to introduce recycled PET (rPET) into a beverage package in 1991 and we continue to increase the use of rPET in countries where feasible and permitted.

 Investing in Recycling Around the World